tgorka/logpapaya/README.md

     app: "the name of your app",
     env: "the environnement you use can be anything",
     key: "Your logDNA key"
-}, "hostname / can be anything / prod . dev . test");
+}, "hostname / can be anything / production . dev . test");
 ```

 Now it is ready to use